Jaee7777/CS5800/README.md

 # CS5800 2024 Fall
 Store homework and practice files.
 Python ran on linux command line is default.
+Check corresponding yml file to check env for each src files.

 ## hw02